-You've seen the sights, taken in some fantastic art, danced to the music and even brought home some locally crafted artisan wares, and it's time to retire to your hotel for the evening after a day well spent in Downtown North Bay.
-Imagining the city beyond its small-town ambience, lies the artistic pulse of the arts and culture community.
-Whether it is the first day of your itinerary or the last, making your way through the heart of North Bay's arts and culture community is a must do.
-The many artisans, musicians, shops and venues are waiting to welcome you downtown.
+You've seen the sights, taken in some world class art, danced to the music and even brought home some locally crafted artisan wares, and it's time to retire to your hotel for the evening after a day well spent in Downtown North Bay.
+Imagining the city beyond its small-town ambience, lies the artistic pulse of the arts & culture community.
+Whether it is the first day of your itinerary or the last, making your way through the heart of North Bay's arts & culture community is a must do.
+The many artisans, musicians, shops and venues are waiting to welcome you for a day on the town.